yehia67/documentation/mam/0.1/introduction/overview.md

 ## Install the library

-To install the IOTA JavaScript client library and its dependencies, you can use one of the following options:
+To install the MAM client library and its dependencies, you can use one of the following options:

 - Install the library with npm
     ```bash